 The Speaker receives VIP visitors from the British Isles and overseas to Parliament Buildings, including Heads of State, Ambassadors and senior politicians.
 The Speaker also hosts and attends a range of events designed to promote an understanding of the Assembly as an institution and to develop links with the wider Northern Ireland community as well as within the UK and internationally.

-Standing Orders require the Assembly to elect three Deputy Speakers, currently Mr John Dallat MLA, Mr David McClarty MLA and Mr Francie Molloy MLA.
+Standing Orders require the Assembly to elect a Principal Deputy Speaker, currently Mr Christopher Stalford MLA, and two Deputy Speakers, Mr Patsy McGlone MLA and Mr Roy Beggs MLA.

 The Assembly Commission and the Business Committee

 The Assembly Commission, which is the corporate body of the Assembly, is responsible for providing the Assembly with "property, staff and services".
 It consists of five members of the Assembly and is chaired by the Speaker.

 The Business Committee consists of the Whips from the various political parties.
 It makes arrangements for the business of the Assembly.